submerged-in-matrix/submerged-in-matrix.github.io/projects.md

 title: Selected Projects
 ---
 # Selected Projects
-<p class="muted">Six quick cards—click a title to see the full page with What · Why · How · Results.</p>
+<p class="muted">Six quick cards—click a title to see the full page with What · Why · How · Results .
+Github (Implementation details)</p>

 <div class="proj-grid">